Salt Flats of Mexico: An Unusual Oasis in the Desert

 Salt Flats of Mexico: Salina El Cuarenta

 Nestled under a towering mountain range, the Salina el Cuarenta salt flats appear to be in the wrong biosphere.
 Many of the flats are light brown in colour.
 Some are more of a taupe or cream colour.
 And some are an amazing brilliant white.
-The flats are huge, perfectly flat and extend for miles and miles.
+The flats are huge, extending for miles in every direction and perfectly flat.
 The north side of the lagoon is my favourite place to go ashore.
-The white sand beach and small dunes are as soft as talcum powder, and in my favourite location, are bounded by mangroves on one side, a 20-metre band of green vegetation and then light-coloured taupe salt flats as far as you can see, all the way to the steep sided mesas.
+The white sand beach and small dunes are as soft as talcum powder, and my favourite spot is bounded by mangroves on one side, a 20-metre band of green vegetation and then light-coloured taupe salt flats as far as you can see, all the way to the steep sided mesas.
 The salt turns to white several miles away.
-Last time I was there, we were greeted by three coyotes and flocks of birds, including herons, ospreys, and beautiful white egrets.
-The place felt like it was teeming with life and a wonderful calm energy.
-I am very glad of the opportunity to walk out into the flats under the desert sun and absorb the absolute stillness and beauty of it.

 What Is a Salt Flat?